ppuryear/random/README.md

-rand
+random
 ======
-`rand` is a small command-line utility that outputs a random integer uniformly distributed in a specified range.
+`random` is a small command-line utility that outputs a random integer uniformly distributed in a specified range.
 For more information, see [the manual](manual.asciidoc).

 Compiling
 ---------
-To build `rand`, you need the following on your system.
+To build `random`, you need the following on your system.

 *   [CMake](http://www.cmake.org)
 *   A compiler that supports C99.